- Home

 - GORD and Barrett’s oesophagus

-- The oesophagus and stomach
+- The oesophagus

-There are two main subtypes:
+There are two main types:

-Oesophageal adenocarcinoma – This often starts near the gastro-oesophageal junction and is linked with Barrett’s oesophagus.
+Oesophageal adenocarcinoma – This type often starts near the gastro-oesophageal junction and is linked with Barrett’s oesophagus.
 Adenocarcinomas are the most common form of oesophageal cancer in Australia.

 Rare types of oesophageal cancer